raj03kumar/Data-Structures-and-Algorithm/README.md

 ```
 ```
 Q16.
 K-ordered LCS?
 DP
-Print the LCS of two sequences given that you are allowed to change atmost K elements in the first sequence to any value you wish to.
+Print the LCS of two sequences given that you are allowed to change atmost K elements in the first sequence to any desired value.
 ```
 ---
 ## TRIES